-Recommendation 1.8: Provide new governmental and institutional buildings in mixed-use settings
+➤ Recommendation 1.8: Provide new governmental and institutional buildings in mixed-use settings

 VISION 2050 recommends that new governmental and institutional uses occur in mixed-use settings to the greatest extent possible to be accessible to the greatest number of residents possible.
-Between 2010 and 2015, 81 percent of all new governmental and institutional uses were located within a planned urban service area within or adjacent to other developing areas.
-New data are not yet available to provide updated progress on this measure.
+Between 2010 and 2020, 83 percent of all new governmental and institutional uses were located within a planned urban service area within or adjacent to other developing areas.

-Recommendation 1.9: Provide neighborhood parks in developing residential areas VISION 2050 recommends reserving land for parks as new residential neighborhoods are developed within urban service areas.
-Between 2010 and 2018, 14 new park areas were acquired and at least partially developed to serve developing urban areas of the Region.
+➤ Recommendation 1.9: Provide neighborhood parks in developing residential areas

+VISION 2050 recommends reserving land for parks as new residential neighborhoods are developed within urban service areas.
+Between 2010 and 2020, 20 new park areas were acquired and at least partially developed to serve developing urban areas of the Region.

-Recommendation 1.10: Preserve primary environmental corridors
+► Recommendation 1.10: Preserve primary environmental corridors